verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 ## Detailed view of multicluster Verrazzano

-This diagram shows a more detailed view of how multicluster Verrazzano works.
+This diagram shows a detailed view of how multicluster Verrazzano works.

 ![](/docs/images/multicluster/MCConcepts.png)